-PSD2 aims to increase protections for customers and make payment services safer and more resilient.
-It does this by bringing account information and payment initiation services into regulation and introducing security requirements that are relevant for all payment services providers.
+The PSRs aim to increase protection for customers and make payment services safer and more resilient.
+They do this by regulating account information and payment initiation services and introducing security requirements that all payment service providers (PSPs) must follow.

-As part of the authorisation and registration process firms will need to demonstrate that they have implemented effective security systems and controls, access to sensitive payment data, incident management and business continuity.
+As part of the authorisation and registration process, you will need to demonstrate that you have implemented effective security systems and controls, access to sensitive payment data, incident management and business continuity.

 - provide security policies and procedures, including a risk assessment in relation to your payment services, and describe security controls and mitigation measures designed to protect payment service users

 - demonstrate that you have effective processes to monitor and handle incidents and security-related customer complaints

 - explain how you will deal with significant continuity disruptions, such as the failure of key systems, the loss of key data, or lack of access to premises

 - demonstrate that you have an effective process to file, monitor, track, and restrict access to sensitive payment data such as data classification, access management, and monitoring tools

 You are responsible for the activities of your external partners.
 So, you will also be asked about outsourcing arrangements as part of the authorisation and registration process.

 Information you must provide after authorisation or registration

 If you’re a PSP, you must identify, classify and manage risks affecting the payment services you provide.